YEAR IN REVIEW: USA HQ MOVES, PROCESS-ELECTRONIC CHANGES NAME, ERP IMPLEMENTATION

 "Since the founding of UPC in 2012, the brand has become synonymous with innovative process controls and automation solutions.
 The decision to use the group name reflects our position today to unify the company and its brands, which are well-established and trusted in the heat treating and combustion markets," explained European Sales Director, Jens Baumann.
 "The changeover to the new name came into effect this past fall.
 The Process-Electronic name will stay as a product brand, alongside the group’s other brands – Atmosphere Engineering, Furnace Control, Marathon Monitors, and Waukee Engineering.
 As we step forward with the new name, I am proud to continue our tradition of providing quality, reliable solutions and services to customers in Europe and worldwide.”

 “The cloud ERP will streamline activities by improving synergies between operations within the group, help identify new market opportunities, as well as enable us to pursue further growth,” noted Jason Jossart, Vice President of Operations.
-“Additionally, SAP will ensure transparency of our processes and enable improved accuracy of production planning.
+“Additionally, the new ERP will ensure transparency of our processes and enable improved accuracy of production planning.
 Among other benefits are better control of inventory levels and effective intercompany cooperation to maximize the utilization of all company resources.”